jeremymailen/kotlinter-gradle/README.md

 Granular tasks exist for each source set in the project: `formatKotlin`*`SourceSet`* and `lintKotlin`*`SourceSet`*.

+### Git Hooks

+Kotlinter can install hooks to run pre-push (`installKotlinterPrePushHook`) or pre-commit (`installKotlinterPreCommitHook`).
+The hook runs `lintKotlin` and, if there are errors, `formatKotlin` and exits non-zero leaving changed files to be committed.

 ### Configuration
 Options are configured in the `kotlinter` extension.
 Defaults shown (you may omit the configuration block entirely if you want these defaults).